 After graduating from the University of Vermont with a degree in Art History and Italian Studies she studied photography at the New England School of Photography.
-It was during this time that Rachel had her first experiences as a caregiver for children, while nannying for one of her nephews.
-Rachel made her way to New York City, where she worked in advertising at Saatchi & Saatchi and J. Walter Thompson.
+It was during this time that Rachel had her first experiences as a caregiver for children while working as a nanny for one of her nephews.
+Rachel then made her way to New York City, where she worked in advertising at Saatchi & Saatchi and J. Walter Thompson.
 After 5 years in advertising Rachel made the decision to follow her heart and get her MS in Early Childhood Education from Hunter College, where she received an award for excellence in student teaching.

-Rachel is delighted to be at WNNS as the Interim Director for the 2015-2016 school year!
-This is her eighth year at WNNS, having been a Head Teacher for the 2s since 2008.
+This is Rachel's 10th year at WNNS, having started as a Head Teacher in the 2s in 2008.
 Rachel is proud to work at a school whose philosophy is firmly founded on the tenets of progressive education.

 Rachel lives in Sunnyside, Queens with her husband James and their adorable cat, Reggie.
 In her spare time Rachel enjoys going to the movies, camping, eating everything, and spending time with her family.

-Bryce moved to New York City 11 years ago, having spent her childhood exploring and surrounded by the natural beauty of rural western Connecticut.
-She attended Hunter College here in NYC, where she earned a B.A. in Psychology in 2008, and then a M.S. in both Early Childhood Education and Early Childhood Special Education (Birth – Grade 2) in 2013.
-After spending 7 years as a 2’s teacher at WNNS, Bryce was thrilled to take on the role of Education Director.
+Bryce moved to New York City 12 years ago, having spent her childhood exploring and surrounded by the natural beauty of rural western Connecticut.
+She attended Hunter College here in NYC, where she earned a degree in Psychology and Sociology in 2008, going on to obtain a MS in both Early Childhood Education and Early Childhood Special Education (Birth – Grade 2) in 2013.
+Bryce spent 7 years as a 2’s teacher at WNNS, taking on the role of Education Director in 2015.

-Bryce lives in Queens with her husband and their cat, Norman.
-In her free moments Bryce enjoys curling up with a good book, visiting with her family, and doing her best to 'stop and smell the roses' in the midst of this big, fast-paced city.
+Bryce currently lives in Queens, and in her free moments enjoys curling up with a good book, visiting with her family, and simply 'stopping to smell the roses' whenever she can.

 The teachers at The Williamsburg Neighborhood Nursery School are an extremely dedicated, passionate, warm, caring, and well-qualified group of educators.
 They are committed to bringing patience, joy, curiosity, and warmth to the process of learning each and every day, and take great pleasure in being able to watch their students gain life skills and a love for learning that they will carry with them for the rest of their lives.
 They are additionally extremely attentive to the importance of bridging the gap between home and school, communicating plentifully with parents about each child's developments, successes, and any concerns that may arise over the course of the school year.
 Considering an open, supportive, and trusting relationship between parents and teachers as a partnership that can greatly enhance a child's school experiences and their growth and development, in general, WNNS teachers are always available to meet with parents face-to-face, communicate via email, or to schedule a phone chat, as needed.